Louis-Ladd/FRAttendance/docs/index.rst

 walking into class and automaticly marks their attendance

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to begin the :ref:`installation` of the project.

 .. note::